AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

 ## Extract Text and Tables (w/ Tables Renditions)

-The sample below extracts text and table elements information as well as table renditions from PDF Document.
-Note that the output is a zip containing the structured information along with renditions.
+The sample below extracts text and table element information as well as table renditions from a PDF Document.
+Note that the output is a zip containing the structured information in a JSON file along with table renditions in PNG and XLSX format.

 <CodeBlock slots="heading, code" repeat="5" languages="Java, .NET, Node JS, Python, Rest API" />